MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Why-is-proxy-not-mocking-my-binary-response.md

   - team=cloud_advocates
 ---

+# Why is proxy not mocking my binary response

 The dollar sign has special meaning in some shells and might need to be escaped.

 In PowerShell, use a backtick: